Skip to content

 Derry Girls: Not Just For Television

-Stendhal Festival is a long-time supporter of the local music scene in Northern Ireland, and this year’s lineup is no exception.
+Stendhal Festival has long supported the local music scene in Northern Ireland, and this year’s lineup is no exception.

 Another headline act this year is a Derry girl, SOAK.
-Real name Bridie Monds-Watson, via her moniker SOAK, she has released two celebrated albums at the tender age of 22.
+Bridie Monds-Watson, via her moniker SOAK, has released two celebrated albums at 22.
 After uploading acoustic music onto online platforms, she was soon discovered and flying to meetings with publishers at 16.

-This lead to releases of EPs from 2012 to 2014 culminating in her debut album in 2015, ‘Before We Forgot How To Dream’.
-This album saw her nominated for the UK’s Mercury Prize.
-This year’s Stendhal Festival will see SOAK perform her lauded album ‘Grim Town’ an ethereal, synth-pop experience that almost feels like a cinematic vignette.
+This led to EP releases from 2012 to 2014, culminating in her debut album 2015, ‘Before We Forgot How To Dream’, which saw her nominated for the UK’s Mercury Prize.
+This year’s Stendhal Festival will see SOAK perform her lauded album, ‘Grim Town,’ an ethereal, synth-pop experience almost like a cinematic vignette.
 This is a must-see event and a perfect addition to the Stendhal lineup.

 A Barrel of Laughs: Comedy at Stendhal